AmoDinho/vuejs-notes/Intro to Vue II.md

 * Cached
 * Should be used as a property, in place of data
 * By default getter only, but you can define a setter

+# Watchers

+### Reacters
+Reactive programming has async data streams.

+A stream is a sequence of contious events ordered in time that offer hooks to observe it.